Skylar-Ennenga/FrontEndSpec-Advanved-React-Ecommerce-WebApp-TypeScript/README.md

 ## Prerequisites

-To fully utilize this frontend application, you will need to clone and set up the backend API from the following repository: [BackEndCore Advanced Flask API](https://github.com/Skylar-Ennenga/BackEndCore-Advanced-Flask-API.git).
+The backend API for this project has been deployed on Render to see the backend API code go to: [BackEndCore Advanced Flask API](https://github.com/Skylar-Ennenga/BackEndCore-Advanced-Flask-API.git).
+Please note that changes were made to improve the deletion of nested resources, ensuring smooth functionality across the application.

-A list of changes is listed on this REPO.
-Changing how to delete nested resources was required to get everything working smoothly.
+The frontend application has been deployed on Vercel and can be fully utilized at the following URL: [Advanced React E-Commerce Web App](https://front-end-spec-advanved-react-ecommerce-web-app-type-script.vercel.app/).

 ## Features